binaryphile/www.minimak.org/pages/faq.md

 Are your metrics subjective?

-: Yes, but I think they provide a strong assessment of goodness of feel, which is the goal of the design.
+: The numbers themselves are not subjective, but the choice of what metrics I think are important is.
+I think they provide a strong assessment of goodness of feel, which is the goal of the design.
 The greatest part of it is reduction in finger movement.
 While reduction in finger repetition is also a tangible concern, it is a less consistent part of the typing experience, hence the lower weight.

 : Other people may argue for more sophisticated metrics, but there's only so much you can try to improve in a minimalistic approach like